globalmicrobialidentifier-WG3/datasets/README.md

   8. sha256sumAssembly - A checksum for the GenBank file
   9. sha256sumRead1 - A checksum for the first read from the SRR accession
   10. sha256sumRead2 - A checksum for the second read from the SRR accession
+  11. nucleotide - A single nucleotide accession.
+This is sometimes an alternative to an assembly especially for one-contig genomes.
+  12. sha256sumnucleotide - a checksum for the single nucleotide accession.

 ## Citation